 Making a garden can change your life.
-Learning to create a landscape is more than just digging holes and spreading mulch and hoping it doesn’t all revert to weeds faster than you can you can adjust to taking care of it.
-Adding a garden into your life is not so different than adding a child or a pet – it takes time and care and if you are going to do it right – lots of advice tips from people who have gone before you and figured a few things out.
-As a gardener for life and a professional designer of nearly 25 years – these are my best landscaping tips for beginners.
+Learning to create a landscape is more than just trying to add curb appeal by digging holes, spreading mulch, and hoping it doesn’t all revert to weeds faster than you can.
+You can learn to take care of it.
+Adding a garden into your life is not so different than adding a child or a pet – a landscaping project takes time and care, and if you are going to do it right – lots of advice from people who have gone before you and figured a few things out.
+As a green thumb gardener for life and a professional landscape designer of nearly 25 years – these are my best landscaping tips for beginners.

-Lots of beginner gardeners (and even advanced ones!) struggle to get the design part right.
-Gardening and garden design are two halves to a whole – one is primarily science and the other is based in art.
+Many beginner gardeners (and even advanced ones!) struggle with garden design.
+Gardening and garden design are two halves of a whole – one is primarily scientific, and the other is based on art.

 40 Garden and Landscape Design Tips for Beginners